codess-aus/FCC100DaysOfCode/README.md

 I had to do some more #Javascript just to calm myself down.
 I'm in the #FunctionalProgramming Section of #FreeCodeCamp It was talking about cups of tea, which is naturally calming to someone who comes from the UK #100daysofcode #Day080

+Day081 #100DaysOfCode Did a couple more functional programming sections today, then worked on my bots talk for #DevTalks